rekmus/silgy/README.md

 ```

 ## Configuration File
 By default Silgy server starts listening on the port 80.
 As long as you use the same computer for development and production, you need a way to test your application with different port, since only one process can listen on the port 80.
 Also, if you want to use [HTTPS](https://github.com/silgy/silgy#https), you will need to pass your certificate file path.
 You can set these and some more in a configuration file.
-Default name is silgy.conf and you can overwrite this with SILGY_CONF environment variable.
-Create a new file in $SILGYDIR/bin and paste the below:
+You can open a new file `silgy.conf` in `$SILGYDIR/bin` and paste the below:
 ```
 # ----------------------------------------------------------------------------
 # between 1...4 (most detailed)